ASA Compliance Group Account migration & verification Since 2016

 When separate outside counsel is required (contract disputes, litigation, regulatory filings beyond Seller Central), we coordinate alongside it.
 We keep the Seller Central case log consistent, avoid contradictions, and build the compliance response around evidence Amazon can verify, aligned with both our legal department and any attorneys you retain.

-Start with a case review.
+Start with your case strategy.
 Send your Performance Notification and appeal history; we'll tell you whether a policy appeal path exists or if legal counsel should lead first.

 Migration & verification: FAQs